 Midwest City pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Midwest City is low; cypress and grass are low.
-Tomorrow (26 June 2026) levels are similar - cypress remains low, grass increasing.
-Over the following five days cypress and grass will decrease.
+Today (16 July) pollen in Midwest City is low; grass is low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days grass will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app